Miamoto/Conformer-NTM/README.md

 This repo contains the code and model for our paper:

 Carlos Carvalho, Alberto Abad, “Memory-augmented conformer for improved end-to-end long-form ASR” in Proc.
-INTERSPEECH, 2023. (to appear)
+INTERSPEECH, 2023.

 ## Overview